bhaubhau/CarND-Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-Assuming that the camera and vehicle are in center of the left and right lane lines, I took average of x positions of left and right lane line, and computed second degree polynomial to get the radius of curvature with the given expression and scaling factors.
+I took average of x positions of left and right lane line, and computed second degree polynomial to get the radius of curvature with the given expression and scaling factors.
+To get the offset of vehicle from center, I took the difference of averaged x positions with center.
 This is implemented in function `get_radius()` in "./examples/pipeline.py"

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.